Datapacked/tres/README.md

 # tres
 tres because uno was taken

+Also I have not made a client for this, the best way to play with the server is to use IRC, also everything is in plaintext sadly, I should probably implement separate channels at some point lol

 ## How to run

 Install and configure `inspircd` to run on port `6667`